-Future Fortunes: The March Starkville and September Tunica 2019 events will both feature $10,000 in FF bonus money for the Open on Saturday.
+Future Fortunes: The Starkville event in April will feature $10,000 in FF bonus money for the Open on Saturday and the Memphis event in May will host the FF Eastern Regional Championship with $25,000 in bonus money plus awards on Saturday.
 Bonus money is only available to horses that are paid in full to FF.
 There are no additional fees associated with this payout.
 The additional FF Entry Form must be submitted to be eligible AND Registration Papers showing the current owner must be submitted.
 See www.futurefortunesinc.com for details.
-Payout scales.
+Payout scales

-Select Stallion Stakes: December 2019 event will feature $10,000 in SSS bonus money.
+Select Stallion Stakes: December 2020 event will host the $10,000 Added SSS Eastern Stallion Breeders Futurity and feature $5,000 in SSS Open bonus money.
 Bonus money is only available to enrolled SSS horses.
 There are no additional entry fees associated with this payout.
 See www.selectstallionstakes.com for details.

 Runnin’ With the Pack: Lucky Dog contestants may join Runnin’ With the Pack with a $50 membership purchase per year.
-Extra added money side-pots are offered at each event as well as additional average awards at each event for Pack members only.
+Extra added money 5D side-pots are offered at each event as well as additional average awards at each event for and additional year end wards including 5 Martin saddles for Pack members only.

 You do not have to be affiliated with any of these organizations to participate in any of our events.